 Aphrodisiac Effects: What the Research Shows

-Maca’s reputation as a libido enhancer isn’t just folklore.
+Maca’s reputation as a libido enhancer and safe aphrodisiac for men and women.
 Several studies support its role in sexual health:

 Interestingly, maca doesn’t directly alter hormone levels—it seems to modulate the endocrine system, particularly the hypothalamus-pituitary-adrenal (HPA) axis.